EpiGenomicsCode/JetstreamAF/README.md

 2. Build the Singularity container in your repository.

-3. Verify the contents of the `singularity.d` directory, especially:
+3. Verify the contents of the `.singularity.d` directory, especially:
    - runscript
    - Singularity
    - startscript